 1. Problem Solving

-At some point it will become clear that: 1) the problem is solved, or 2) the problem is at least less stressful, or 3) the problem can’t be problem solved away.
+At some point, it will become clear that: 1) the problem is solved, or 2) the problem is at least less stressful, or 3) the problem can’t be problem solved away.

 2. Changing Attitude or Cognitive Appraisal

-If a stressor cannot be eliminated or at least altered through problem solving, the next management technique to try is altering how you think about the stressor.
-Changing your attitude towards a stressor would involve asking yourself if it really is all that important.
+If a stressor cannot be eliminated or at least improved through problem solving, the next stress management technique to try is altering how you think about the stressor.
+Changing your attitude towards a stressor involves asking yourself if it really is all that important.
 For instance, how important is it really if the house in not perfectly clean or if someone else got the office with a window?
 Of course, some stressors really are important and can be a threat (e.g., cancer) but many of the daily hassles that we get upset about are not all that crucial.
 Ask yourself: “Is this really important in the grand scheme of things, life altering, or will it really matter in 20 years?”

-Finally, it is helpful to know how to alter physiological responses to stressors when they do occur.
-A variety of relaxation techniques are helpful for this purpose.
-One of these is a simple Progressive Muscle Relaxation (PMR) with Guided Imagery (GI).
+Finally, it is helpful to know how to alter your physiological responses to stressors when they do occur.
+A variety of relaxation techniques can be helpful.
+Progressive Muscle Relaxation (PMR) with Guided Imagery (GI).
 PMR was first described in the medical literature in the 1930s.
-Since that time it has been used with good effect in the management of a whole range of emotional and physical problems including pain management.
-As we become stressed our muscles begin to tense (even though we may be unaware of this) in readiness for action.
+Since then it has been proven effective at managing of a whole range of emotional and physical problems, including pain.
+As we become stressed, our muscles begin to tense (even though we may be unaware of this) in readiness for action.
 PMR consists of becoming progressively aware of the level of tension in each of the major muscle groups in your body by contracting those muscles and then releasing the tension.
-By learning to relax the body, it is possible to achieve a simultaneous state of mental relaxation.
-In the process, we redirect our attention from stressful thoughts and images and can become immersed in the activity of “letting go” of tension.
+By focusing on relaxing the body, it is possible to achieve a simultaneous state of mental relaxation.
+As we redirect our attention from stressful thoughts and images, we become immersed in the activity of “letting go” of tension.

 Progressive Muscle Relaxation (PMR) and Guided Imagery (GI) Exercise

 NOTE: The exercise below involves physically tensing and relaxing your muscles.
-If you are experiencing any physical limitations, you can skip tensing any muscle groups necessary, and still benefit from this exercise.
+If you are experiencing any physical limitations, you can skip tensing any muscle groups as necessary, and still benefit from this exercise.

-There are different types of health care professionals that can help manage the various psychological and psychosocial issues that can arise after a cancer diagnosis, treatment, and survivorship issues.
+There are different types of health care professionals that can help manage the various psychological and psychosocial issues that can arise after a cancer diagnosis.
 However, different types of health care professionals provide different services.
 Therefore, it is important to be clear in communicating your needs in searching for and selecting a mental health professional.
 You should also check to see which types of health care professionals are covered by your insurance.
 You can typically call the number on the back of your insurance card for more information about providers and your plan’s network.
 For more information about health insurance basics watch our short video: Triage Cancer Presents: Health Insurance Basics.